bugarinov/chain-validation/README.md

             return new EvaluationResult(null, 'your error message here', 400);
         }

-        // If the validation did not fail, execute the
+        // If the validation did not fail, return an
-        // next link in the chain along with the data
-        // as the argument
-        return new EvaluationResult($data);
+        // evaluation result which contains the data return new EvaluationResult($data);
     }
 }